Loading...

 Questions to Determine Who is Vital

 But how do you take the list you’ve already trimmed and make it even smaller?
-Professional wedding photographer and Junebug member, The Archivers, recommended this list of specific questions to couples facing this difficult task:
+Professional wedding photographer The Archivers recommended this list of specific questions to couples facing this difficult task:

 • Can you imagine getting married without this person’s presence?